sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 !!! note
     If you get an error stating the user doesnt exist, you either forgot to add the user in Azure or Snowflake.

 Lets make sure your Azure AD is working.
-Logout of your Snowflake account and you should new see the Azure AD login button.
+Logout of your Snowflake account and you should now see the Azure AD login button.
 ![Login](images/15.png)